An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

 The library must be comprehensive enough to express $\bm{{s}}$, a vectorized element of $\tau_{ij}$, as $\bm{s}^{\text{RVM}} = \bm{\Phi}\bm{c}$.
 The regression weights, $\bm{c}$, are optimized by minimizing the error $\text{MSE} = \lVert \mathit{S}^{\text{RVM}} - \mathit{S}^{\text{FDNS}} \rVert^2_2$, where $\mathit{S}$ consists of $n$ stacked samples of $\bm{s}$.
 The RVM enforces sparsity by iteratively pruning basis functions with weights exhibiting uncertainties above a predefined threshold, $\alpha$, and recalculating the MSE until all remaining functions have uncertainties below $\alpha$.
 A higher $\alpha$ increases model complexity but reduces the MSE.

 For each of the four cases in Fig.~\ref{fig:casescontour}, we separately discover closures for three elements of the SGS stress tensor.
 We also examine several LES grid sizes, and the effect of varying $\alpha$, which as mentioned earlier, is a key hyper‐parameter in equation discovery.
-We use $n$ = 100 FDNS samples from a training set and 20 FDNS samples from an independent testing set.
+We use $n$ = 100 FDNS samples from a training set and 20 FDNS samples from an independent testing set. \KJ{We evaluate the \textit{a priori} performance using the commonly employed average correlation coefficient (CC), Eq.~\eqref{eq:CC}, on the test samples \cite{sagaut2006large,maulik2019subgrid, guan2023learning, jakhar2024learning}.}

 As an illustrative example, Fig.~\ref{fig:CC alpha}(a) displays the mean CC for all elements of $\tau_{ij}$ as $\alpha$ increases.
 Note that this \textit{structural modeling} approach is what all past equation-discovery studies followed \cite{zanna2020data, jakhar2024learning}.
 For small $\alpha$ ($ < 1$), no closure is discovered (CC = 0, zero terms).
 As $\alpha$ increases, the number of discovered terms increases, and the CC value rises and eventually plateaus, forming an ``L-Curve.''
 The elbow of this curve is commonly used to identify the $\alpha$ that balances accuracy and model size in equation discovery \cite{zhang2018robust,zanna2020data, mojgani2022discovery}.
 In Fig.~\ref{fig:CC alpha}(a), the CC-$\alpha$ relationship for each element of $\tau_{ij}$ converges to approximately 1 and robustly discovers the same model at the elbow.
 Past studies \cite{zanna2020data, jakhar2024learning} found that the elbow of this curve (red circles) corresponds to the analytically derivable NGM2 \cite{clark1979evaluation, leonard1975energy}.
-However, as these studies and earlier work found, LES with NGM2 leads to unstable \textit{a posteriori} (online) simulations. \citet{jakhar2024learning} suggested that this instability is due to the inability of NGM2 in capturing any inter-scale energy transfers; i.e., $P_{\tau}^{\text{NGM2}}(x,y) = 0$ (NGM2 captures neither diffusion nor backscattering).
+However, as these studies and earlier work found, LES with NGM2 leads to unstable \textit{a posteriori} (online) simulations. \citet{jakhar2024learning} suggested that this instability is due to the inability of NGM2 in capturing any inter-scale energy transfers; i.e., $P_{\tau}^{\text{NGM2}}(x_1,x_2) = 0$ (NGM2 captures neither diffusion nor backscattering).